-More than just a city water-side park, Tempe Town Lake is a masterpiece of open space and habitat blending seamlessly with lakeside residential and commercial development that features high rise condo with astounding view.
-Two miles in length and found along the traditional banks of the normally dry Salt River, the Lake combines innovative design with the wonders of nature into a vibrant mix of outdoor recreation, arts and culture settings, premier boutique shops and fine dining.
+More than just a city water-side Park, Tempe Town Lake is a masterpiece of open space and habitat blending seamlessly with lakeside residential and commercial development that features high rise condo with an astounding view.
+Two miles in length and found along the traditional banks of the normally dry Salt River, the Lake combines innovative design with the wonders of nature into a vibrant mix of outdoor recreation, arts and culture settings, premier boutique shops, and fine dining.
 Completed in the 1990s after two decades of planning, today Tempe Town Lake is the crown jewel of the City of Tempe and provides an exciting destination experience.

 In The Heart of Old Town Tempe.

 Tempe Town Lake is in the heart of downtown Tempe action.
 The lake runs east from the Mill Avenue Bridge along Rio Salado Parkway and west to Beach Park, a family-safe recreation area.
-The Lake borders Mill Avenue, a pedestrian friendly environment that hosts several annual events and is the typical college hangout for the students at Arizona State University, home of Sun Devil Stadium which sets at the north shore of Tempe Town Lake.
+The Lake borders Mill Avenue, a pedestrian-friendly environment that hosts several annual events and is the typical college hangout for the students at Arizona State University, home of Sun Devil Stadium which sets at the north shore of Tempe Town Lake.
 Mill Avenue boasts over 200 shops, restaurants, breweries and Tempe nightlife entertainment.

 Tempe Marketplace which contains over 1.3 million square feet of high-end retail stores, boutiques, restaurants and entertainment centers also sets on the southern shores of Tempe Town Lake.
-Designed as a lifestyle center, the Tempe Marketplace distinguishes itself from other shopping venues by its creative use of water elements, fire pits, gathered seating spots, concert venues and pedestrian friendly walkways, within clear view of the sparkling waters of Tempe Town Lake.
+Designed as a lifestyle center, the Tempe Marketplace distinguishes itself from other shopping venues by its creative use of water elements, fire pits, gathered seating spots, concert venues and pedestrian-friendly walkways, within clear view of the sparkling waters of Tempe Town Lake.

 A World of Recreation.

-Boating - whether rowing, sailing, or paddling, there are plenty of ways to get on the water at Town Lake.
-You can bring your own boat, enjoy a cruise from the Rio Lago Cruise Company, or rent a small watercraft, all at the lake's north shore.
+Boating – whether rowing, sailing or paddling, there are plenty of ways to get on the water at Town Lake.
+You can bring your own boat, enjoy a cruise from the Rio Lago Cruise Company, or rent a small watercraft, all at the lake’s north shore.

 Jogging and Bicycling. the lake’s long, linear design is perfect for jogging or riding your bike.
 The route from Rural Road to Mill Avenue is three miles long, the near equivalent of a 5K race, and thousands of outdoor enthusiasts flock to the trail each year to train for area races.
 You don’t have to be a professional athlete to enjoy the workout trail that circles the lake beginning at Tempe Beach Park, however.
 An easy loop road, this trail is ideal for walkers, cyclists, marathon runners or the casual jogger and the flat terrain makes it one of the best interval training tracks in Arizona.